I’m over 50 now and, oh my, I have been fortunate to have squeezed a lot into my life so far!

 A world that challenges the heart and mind, and because every child is different; so is every day!

-From being a senior lecturer in Early Years at Glasgow College, the Scottish Independent Nursery Association approached me and invited me to set up a training branch.
+From being a senior lecturer in Early Years at Glasgow College, the Scottish Independent Nursery Association approached me and invited me to set up am early years training branch.
 It is one thing to teach a course created by someone else; quite another to create the course, recruit the team and make the magic happen.
 I’m pleased to say this SQA accredited centre is now in its 15th year.

 You know when you take a leap of faith (which that definitely was), sometimes it opens other doors you might only have dreamed of.
 Well that is what happened during my time at SINA.
 I wrote a book and recorded a collection of DVDs, became a regular contributor to Nursery World magazine, was chosen as one of six delegates to look at how other countries were supporting asylum seeking families and submit a report to Westminster, developed two new Level 7/8 Management Qualifications and updated the HNC in Early Years.